-The Russian Orthodox Church has more than 600 places of worship in Moscow - its historical home - encompassing centuries of history and a huge range of architectural style, from the awe-inspiring medieval cathedrals of the Kremlin to the more intimate private chapels of the boyars, all with a distinctly Russian flavor.
+The Russian Orthodox Church has more than 600 places of worship in Moscow - its historical home - encompassing centuries of history and a huge range of architectural styles, from the awe-inspiring medieval cathedrals of the Kremlin to the more intimate private chapels of the boyars, all with a distinctly Russian flavor.

 Prices are given in USD per person per tour (accommodation is not included).
-March 01 - December 31, 2017.

-- All local Russian taxes; Private tourist class vehicle; English/or German/or Spanish/or Italian/or French local Guide.
+- All local taxes; Private tourist class vehicle; English/or German/or Spanish/or Italian/or French local Guide.
 Other languages are at extra fee.

-Moscow Sightseeing TourFirst we will drive in the direction of the old Moscow to see ‘the old town of masters’ located in front of Kitay Town. we will have a stop at Sofiiskaya Embankment with the magnificent view to the old Kremlin structures and walls.
-Next is the Cathedral of Christ the Savior, the main Moscow Cathedral and holy place for all Muscovites.
-The tour continues with a drive through the business area of the city - MOSCOW CITY to Vorobiev Hills with the magnificent panoramic view over Moscow and the world renowned Moscow University.
-Than we will bring you to Poklonnaya Hill, where the monument to the heroes of Second World War is located.
+Moscow SightseeingFirst, we will drive in the direction of the old Moscow to see ‘the old town of masters’ located in front of Kitay-gorod.
+We will have a stop at Sofiiskaya Embankment with the magnificent view of the old Kremlin structures and walls.
+Our next stop is the Cathedral of Christ the Savior, the main Moscow cathedral and the holy place for all Russians.
+The tour continues with a drive through the business district to Sparrow Hills (Vorobyovy Gory) with the magnificent panoramic view over Moscow and the world renowned Moscow University.
+Then, we will take you to Poklonnaya Hill to visit the monument to the heroes of World War II.

-New Maiden ConventAn important Moscow attraction and UNESCO World Heritage Site.
-The Convent is linked with Russia's historic, cultural, and religious development.
-It has acted as a prison, an orphanage, a hospital, a refuge, a religious institution, and a museum.
-The convent provides an example of the highest accomplishments of Russian architecture with rich interiors and an important collection of paintings and artefacts.
+Novodevichy ConventNovodevichy Convent (New Maiden Convent) is an important Moscow attraction and UNESCO World Heritage Site.
+The Convent is linked to Russia's historic, cultural, and religious development.
+At different times, it was used as a prison, an orphanage, a hospital, a refuge site, a religious institution, and a museum.
+The convent is an example of the highest accomplishments of Russian architecture with rich interiors and a significant collection of paintings and artifacts.

-Cathedral of Christ the SaviorOne of the most imposing and controversial buildings in Russia, the resurrected Cathedral of Christ the Savior has had a short but turbulent history.
+The Cathedral of Christ the SaviorOne of the most imposing and controversial buildings in Russia, the resurrected Cathedral of Christ the Savior has had a short but turbulent history.
 It was singled out by the Soviet government for destruction in 1931 and resurrected in 2000.
 The interior decoration is breathtaking, the cathedral being adorned with elaborate frescoes which extend over the entire surface of the walls.

-Day 3: MoscowThis day is all about heart of Moscow and entire Russia: Red Square.
-Take a tour around the square and inside the Moscow Kremlin, then admire “stone flower” of Red Square - St. Basil’s Cathedral and symbol of resurrection of Russia - the Cathedral of Christ the Savior.
+Day 3: Red SquareThis day is all about the heart of Moscow and entire country: Red Square.
+The tour will take you around the square and inside the Moscow Kremlin.
+Admire the “stone flower” of Red Square - St. Basil’s Cathedral and the symbol of resurrection of Russia - the Cathedral of Christ the Savior.